In storm-battered New York area, a determination to cast votes

-NEW YORK (Reuters) - Sharon Brown was so determined to cast her vote that she returned to her flooded home the night before in order to be within walking distance of her voting precinct in the Rockaway Park neighborhood on Election Day.
+NEW YORK, Nov 6 (Reuters) - Sharon Brown was so determined to cast her vote that she returned to her flooded home the night before in order to be within walking distance of her voting precinct in the Rockaway Park neighborhood on Election Day.

 “Living through that storm, watching that water come up, it really makes you think you have to vote,” Brown said on a near-freezing day at a voting “supercenter” set up in an unheated tent that included eight voting precincts.